bentlema/puppet-tutorial-pe/tutorial/06-Puppet-Code-Practice.md

-New in Puppet 3.8.x is that any manifest at the top level is automatically read, in additional to the site.pp, though I would recommend having ONLY a site.pp, and not introducing other manifests at the top level, and this can cause ordering issues if you are reading in hiera data to set top-scope variables, and trying to use those variables in other manifests at the top-scope.
+New in Puppet 3.8.x is that any manifest at the top level is automatically read, in additional to the site.pp, though I would recommend having ONLY a site.pp, and not introducing other manifests at the top level, as this can cause ordering issues if you are reading in hiera data to set top-scope variables, and trying to use those variables in other manifests at the top-scope.